-Q: At Playtri we always recommend you start on the outside of the pack on the opposite side than you breathe.
+Q: We always recommend you start on the outside of the pack on the opposite side than you breathe.
 If you breathe on your right side then start on the far left of the pack.
 We recommend this because it allows you to sight off other participants very easily without having to look forward.

 A: What happens if I begin to panic during the swim?

 Q: If you begin to panic or feel as though you may be in trouble during the swim, stop swimming and raise your arms.
 A kayak will come to you immediately.
 You may rest and catch your breath by hanging on to the kayak.
 You may also hang on to buoys but always try to use a kayak when possible first.
 You will not be disqualified for hanging on to a kayak or buoy so as long as no forward progress is made.